OpenQuadruped/spot_mini_mini/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other direct method with me.
+When contributing to this repository, please first discuss the change you wish to make via issue, [email](mauricerahme2020@u.northwestern.edu), or any other direct method with me.
+For those of you on the [Spot Micro Slack](https://spotmicroai-inviter.herokuapp.com/), contact me there (Maurice Rahme).
 Please be sure to follow the code of conduct.

 ## Examples of Contributions
 1. New platform support (e.g. Gazebo, MuJoCo).